benhaotang/OpenDeepResearcher-via-searxng/README.md

 ---

-Follow original author on [X](https://x.com/mattshumer_) for updates on the base code.
+Follow original author Matt on [X](https://x.com/mattshumer_) for updates on the base code.

-Follow this repo for updates from my side.
+Follow this repo for updates from my side for academic use.

 OpenDeepResearcher and OpenDeepResearcher-via-searxng are released under the MIT License.
 See the LICENSE file for more details.